stormpath/express-stormpath/docs/source/create_new_project.rst

     $ npm i express@latest --save

-In the next section we will get your Stormpath Tenant information, so that we can continue with the latter sections.
+In the next section, we will get your Stormpath Tenant information, so that we can continue with the latter sections.

 .. _Stormpath Admin Console: https://api.stormpath.com